drinkcoffee/drinkcoffee.github.io/_posts/2026-05-12-web3-gaming-challenges.markdown

   * Donations.
 Game players could donate to a fund that the game studio matches token for token; with the funds going to content creators.
 However, the content creators will then wish to cash out the tokens to cover their costs.
   * Staking.
 The idea is that game players acquire some tokens and then put the tokens in a non-custodial contract, and are then paid a reward for holding the tokens.
 Often for compliance reasons there needs to be an activity check, where the game player plays the game or trades NFTs.
 Doing staking takes tokens out of circulation, thus reducing the supply of tokens.
 However, staking does not consume tokens as such.
 The token rewards become a source of tokens.
   * Governance.
 In addition to or rather than giving rewards, a game studio might allow stakers to have input on governance decisions about the future of the game.
-  * Liquidity pool staking: Stakers can put tokens into a DeFi liquidity pool, thus allowing game players to swap other tokens for the game token.
-Unless a single sided pool is constructed, this requires some of the other tokens to be staked.
-Stakers earn rewards due to swap fees.
-Stakers profit when there are many transactions and the exchange rate is steady.
-If there are few transactions then stakers feel that they are tying up their assets for little gains.
-If there is price volatility then the stakers are likely to encounter losses.
-As such, this type of sink is not appropriate for most game players.

 # Transaction Finality and Latency